TanYa-Go/Babushka-Bakes/TESTING.md

 * *I want to be able to make a safe purchase so that I can trust that my payment details are confidential*
 * *I want to be able to receive an email confirmation after purchase so that I can have the details of my order in case I need to contact the shop*

+#### **Add To Cart**
-To purchase the products the shopper needs to navigate to the product details page where they have the option to add a product to cart.
+To purchase the products the shopper needs to navigate to the **Product details** page where they have the option to add a product to cart.\
-They can choose the amount that they want either by typing it into the input field or by clicking up and down arrows The message should appear to tell them of their action.
+They can choose the amount that they want either by typing it into the input field or by clicking up and down arrows.\
+The message should appear to tell them that their action was successful.\
-To access the shopping cart the user can either click on the **Secure Checkout** button in the popup message or by clicking on the shopping cart icon on top of the screen
+To access the shopping cart the user can either click on the **Secure Checkout** button in the popup message or by clicking on the shopping cart icon on top of the screen.\
-In the shopping cart the user can review their order and update if required - by using **Update** and **Remove** buttons.
+In the shopping cart the user can review their order and update if required - by using **Update** and **Remove** buttons.\
+As the user ads products to the shopping cart, the total amount should be shown in the page header under the cart icon at all times.\

+#### **Checkout**
+To purchase the products the user clicks on the **Secure Checkout** button which should lead to the chekcout page.\
+On the checkout page the user needs to fill out their personal information, delivery information and payment details, and click **Complete Order** button.
+The message should pop up telling the user that the action was successful and that they will receive confrimation email.

+### **Conclusion**

 Test passed, functionality works as expected.